How-To Guides

 }

-# Test 1: Agent responds correctly
+# Test 1: Agent responds to authenticated requests

 curl -X POST http://localhost:3000/api/chat \